Aikohh/aikohh.github.io/source/subclass.md

 Lets you restore 10% HP upon breaking your fall by pressing the spacebar after getting launched or knocked back by an attack if you take the Breakfall HP Gain skill.
 Also allows Restasignes to restore 30 PP with the Restasigne PP Gain skill, and increases the amount of HP restored by Restasignes by 20% thanks to Resta Effect Amplifier.
 However, Waker already has its own [skills](#optional-skills) that help with HP self-sustain, and PP regen upon using a Restasigne is an unreliable way to restore PP.
-All in all, Braver subclass is not recommended.
+All in all, the Braver subclass is not recommended.

 ### ![wa](_static/class/UINGSClassWa.png) ![sub](_static/class/UINGSClassHu.png) Waker/Hunter
 Hunter's Flash Guard allows you to take 15% less damage, and the Hunter Physique active skill can further reduce damage taken by another 25% for a short time while granting immunity to knockback and being launched.